Sick leave and sick pay

 In general, an employee has no right under employment law to be paid while on sick leave.
 Consequently, it is at the discretion of the employer to decide their own policy on sick pay and sick leave, subject to the employee’s contract or terms of employment.
 Under Section 3 of the Terms of Employment (Information) Act 1994 an employer must provide an employee with a written statement of terms of employment within two months of the commencement of the employment.
 One of the terms referred to in this Act on which the employer must provide information is the terms or conditions relating to incapacity for work due to sickness or injury.

 You may apply for Illness Benefit if you have enough social insurance contributions.
-If you do not have enough social insurance contributions, you should contact the Department of Social Protection's representative (formerly the Community Welfare Officer) at your local health centre who will assess your situation.
+If you do not have enough social insurance contributions, you should contact the Department of Employment Affairs and Social Protection's representative (formerly the Community Welfare Officer) at your local health centre who will assess your situation.

-If you are entitled to sick pay, your employer will probably require you to sign over any Illness Benefit payment from the Department of Social Protection to your employer for as long as the sick pay continues.
+If you are entitled to sick pay, your employer will probably require you to sign over any Illness Benefit payment from the Department of Employment Affairs and Social Protection to your employer for as long as the sick pay continues.

 Often, your contract of employment will place a maximum period of sick pay entitlement in a stated period, for example, one month's sick pay in any 12-month period.
 Clear rules should be put in place by the employer where an employee is sick and is unavailable for work.
 For example, it should be clear that if you are sick and unavailable for work, you must contact a specified person by a certain time.